aerospike/backup-go/cmd/asbackup/readme.md

                                     Examples: 0-1000, 1000-1000, 2222, EjRWeJq83vEjRRI0VniavN7xI0U=
                                     Default: 0-4096 (all partitions)

+  -e, --estimate                    Estimate the backed-up record size from a random sample of
+                                    10,000 (default) records at 99.9999%% confidence.
+                                    It ignores any filter:  filter-exp, node-list, modified-after, modified-before, no-ttl-only, after-digest, partition-list.
+                                    It calculates estimate size of full backup.
+      --estimate-samples int        The number of samples to take when running a backup estimate. (default 10000)

 Compression Flags:
   -z, --compress string         Enables compressing of backup files using the specified compression algorithm.